 The initial CRP review consists of reexamining each of the above elements as they pertain to the inmate being evaluated for civil commitment.
-This includes review of the prepared case summary and may also include “diagnoses rendered in prior mental health evaluations.”
+This includes a review of the prepared case summary and may also include “diagnoses rendered in prior mental health evaluations.”
 Id. at § 5(a).
-If, at this point, the CRP determines that “at least one of the required elements for certification” is not met, then the inmate is cleared for release.
+If at this point the CRP determines that “at least one of the required elements for certification” is not met, then the inmate is cleared for release.
 Id. at § 5(a).
 On the other hand, if the elements are met, then the inmate is referred for a precertification evaluation.
 Id. at § 5(a).
 This requires the inmate to be transferred to FCI Butner.
 Id. at § 6.

 The precertification evaluation is a “forensic psychological evaluation” which is conducted by “psychologists with specialized training in the assessment of sex offenders.”
 Id. at § 5(b).
 This is “ordinarily” a Bureau psychologist.
 This evaluation includes “comprehensive diagnostic and risk assessments of the inmate that help the CRP to determine the second and third elements necessary for certification as a sexually dangerous person.”
 Id. at § 5(b).
 At the end of the precertification evaluation, the evaluator prepares a report which is presented to the CRP.
 Id. at § 5(b).

 The final stage in this CRP process is the review of the evaluation report and other information concerning the inmate.
 Id. at § 5(c).
 If the CRP finds that all of the elements are met, then a legal review is conducted.
 Id. at § 5(c)(4).
-This review includes discussions of burden of proof, self-admissions and the legal landscape.
+This review includes discussions of the burden of proof, self-admissions, and the legal landscape.
 Id. at § 5(c)(4).
 According to the program statement, “cases may arise where the CRP determines an inmate meets the statutory criteria from a clinical standpoint, but the case poses legal obstacles that may ultimately preclude his/her commitment.”
 Id. at § 5(c)(4).

 At this final stage, any inmate found to not qualify for civil commitment, whether based upon the CRP’s opinion of the inmate or the CRP’s belief of success in the courts, is cleared for release.
-On the other hand, if commitment is sought, the CRP certifies the inmate and the CRP Chairperson then signs a declaration entitled “Certification of a Sexually Dangerous Person” and transmits this to the U.S. Attorney’s Office in the Eastern District of North Carolina, where FCI Butner is located.
+On the other hand, if civil commitment is sought, the CRP certifies the inmate and the CRP Chairperson then signs a declaration entitled “Certification of a Sexually Dangerous Person” and transmits this to the U.S. Attorney’s Office in the Eastern District of North Carolina, where FCI Butner is located.
 Id. at § 6.
-At that point the U.S. Attorney’s Office takes over the legal proceedings, which require a hearing in front of a U.S. District Court judge.
+At that point, the U.S. Attorney’s Office takes over the legal proceedings, which require a hearing in front of a U.S. District Court judge.

 Christopher Zoukis is the author of Federal Prison Handbook: The Definitive Guide to Surviving the Federal Bureau of Prisons, College for Convicts: The Case for Higher Education in American Prisons (McFarland & Co., 2014) and Prison Education Guide (Prison Legal News Publishing, 2016).
 He can be found online at ChristopherZoukis.com and PrisonerResource.com.